mubeeniqbal/guides/install-remix-os-on-vmware.md

 # cgdisk /dev/sda
 ```

-When cgdisk starts it will give you a warning message.
+When cgdisk starts it will give you a warning message about non-GPT or damaged disk detected.
+This is because our disk has nothing on it and is in a completely wiped out state.
 Press enter to continue.

-1. Select `[ New ]` using the left and right arrow keys and then press enter.
+1. Select `[ New ]` (to create a new partition) using the left and right arrow keys and then press enter.
 2. It will ask for first sector.
+This is for partition alignment purposes which is important for disk performance.
 The default is already set to 2048.
 Just press enter to accept the default.
+    - Read more on partition alignment here: https://www.thomas-krenn.com/en/wiki/Partition_Alignment
 3. Enter size for first partition: **1024M**
 4. Enter hexcode for EFI system partition: **ef00**
 5. Enter partition name: **esp**